Lingoys/Lutachu/README.md

 Search for existing and closed issues, then if it's not addressed yet, [open a new issue](https://github.com/lingoys/lutachu/issues/new).

 ## License
-Thanks to projects for making this thing happen.

 This software is free to use under [the MIT License](https://github.com/lingoys/lutachu/blob/master/LICENSE).

-The documention is free to use under [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)
+The documentation is free to use under [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)